bagustris/nlp-python/_episodes/07-ekstrak.md

 - "Lessons are design in four stages: conceptual, summative, formative, and connective."
 ---

-## Mengekstrak informasi dari teks
+## Extracting information from text

 For any given question, it's likely that someone has written the answer down somewhere.
 The amount of natural language text that is available in